Zenki (early model)

 XS and XS II (2.0 VG20ET Jet turbo),

 XJ and XJ II (2.0 VG20E).
 There was 4 speed automatic transmission and a genuine 5 speed manual transmission in the XS and XJ models.
-These are rare and highly prized.
+These are rare and highly prized because of the factory MT.

 Grand Selection was introduced to the Ultima and XS/XS II line.
 It referred to the upgrades.
 This offered a TV, phone and the Grand Selection badge on the fenders.